earthlab-education/ea-2021-final-project-wildfire_lake_productivity/README.md

 ## Wildfire affected lake color and productivity

-This repository uses chebysev center points of lakes in the HydroLakes database and matches them with Monitoring Trends in Burn Severity (MTBS) fire perimeters and AquaSat in-situ data to analyze spatial and temporal pre- and post-wildfire trends in lake color.
+This repository uses chebysev center points of lakes in the HydroLakes database and matches them with Monitoring Trends in Burn Severity (MTBS) fire perimeters and AquaSat in-situ data to analyze lake color and productivity in response to fire.

 ### Project goals: